uniwebcms/framework/docs/developers-guide.md

 ### Working with Structured Data

-For content that doesn't map naturally to markdown, content creators can use JSON blocks with hashbang schema references:
+For content that doesn't map naturally to markdown, content creators can use JSON blocks with schema tags:

 ````markdown
 ```json #team-member